banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Imagine that you want to run a backup script every Wednesday at midnight.
 You must add a line like this:

-Midnight for the first two 0s, and 3 for the day of the week (Wednesday).
+The first two 0s means the time of 00:00 (midnight), and 3 for the day of the week (Wednesday).

 There are then many possibilities to match the crontab with what you need.